ndgeniebla/phaser-mkdocs/README.md

 #### Chunking

 When learning a new framework, it is hard not to be intimidated.
-As such we seperated each set of instructions using sub-headings to indicate what was being worked on in each portion.
-By doing so, we hope to not overwhelm a user, and allow them to gradually follow through step-by-step.
+As such, we separated each set of instructions using subheadings to indicate what was being worked on in each portion.
+By doing so, we hope to not overwhelm the reader, and allow them to gradually follow through step-by-step.

 #### Tone